Wall Street snaps back from tech-fueled rout, lifting Dow more than 400 points

-Technology shares led the rebound, just as they led the three-day sell-off that slashed 10 percent off the Nasdaq, dragging the tech-centric index into correction territory.
+Technology shares led the rebound, just as they drove the three-day rout that dragged the tech-centric Nasdaq into correction territory.
 Tesla and Apple, two companies that had been battered in recent days after months of tremendous gains, shot up 6.3 percent and 4.4 percent, respectively.
 Amazon and Microsoft both jumped at least 4 percent, while Facebook climbed more than 1 percent.
 (Amazon founder and chief executive Jeff Bezos owns The Washington Post.)

-Kristina Hooper, chief global market strategist at Invesco, said the sentiment driving Wednesday’s rally is the same as the one that has driven investors into stocks for the past six months — there are no real alternatives for finding favorable returns, Plus, the Federal Reserve has accommodated Wall Street through its expansive monetary policy.
+Kristina Hooper, chief global market strategist at Invesco, said the sentiment fueling Wednesday’s rally is the same as the one that has driven investors into stocks for the past six months — there are no real alternatives for finding favorable returns, Plus, the Federal Reserve has accommodated Wall Street through its expansive monetary policy.

 “Jay Powell has become Santa Claus, the Tooth Fairy and a leprechaun with a pot of gold, all wrapped into one,” she said, referring to the Fed’s chair.
 “Now that doesn’t mean stocks won’t be volatile and they won’t have their down days.
 But we have to recognize that the Fed is a powerful force that is likely to drive investors back into equities, especially tech.”

-Analysts say that the multiday sell-off was a healthy sign of the stock market returning to Earth, after an extraordinary run during the initial spread of the virus.
+Analysts say that the sell-off was a healthy sign of the stock market returning to Earth, after an extraordinary run during the initial spread of the virus.
 The massive gains on Wall Street highlighted the disconnect between soaring valuations and enriched shareholders vs. the broader U.S. economy suffering from historic levels of unemployment and extreme disruptions to operations and daily life.

 The S&P and the Nasdaq had set record highs several times over last month.
 But those gains were largely wiped in three volatile trading days in what has been a historically poor performing month.
 Though Wednesday’s session delivers at least a temporary reprieve to the frenzied selling, broader economic and political issues will continue to weigh on investors, including trade tensions with China, stalled coronavirus stimulus negotiations and uncertainty over the upcoming election.